The Basics of the Rehabilitation Counselor Profession

 What Will You Learn with a Master's Counseling Degree in Rehabilitation?

 A master’s degree in rehabilitation counseling typically covers coursework such as:

 - Field Work and Counseling Skills

 - Rehabilitation Foundations

 A master’s degree in rehabilitation counseling usually covers not just the basics of counseling, like counseling theory, tests and measurement, laws, and more, but also the specifics of rehabilitation.
 Students may conduct research and field work, and in many cases they must take part in practicum and internships designed to help them bridge counseling theory and practice.
 The goal of most master’s programs in counseling with a focus on rehabilitation is to help students pursue both the knowledge and the professional practices necessary for a career track in this field.

-FAQs About How to Become a Rehabilitation Counselor
+FAQs About How to Pursue a Rehabilitation Counselor Profession

 What is the average Rehabilitation Counselor salary?